About the Honors Program

-The Loras College Honors Program is designed to offer an integrated sequence of academically challenging courses unique to Honors students who wish to pursue a broadly-based, comprehensive liberal arts education.
-The program offers a chance to enjoy academic challenge emphasizing an analytical, synoptic, and creative approach to the various disciplines that comprise the liberal arts.
-Students in the Honors Program reflect on the use of imagination for problem solving, the relevance of ideas to society, and ways to engage in the world.
+The Honors Program is designed to offer an integrated sequence of academically challenging courses unique to Honors students who wish to pursue a broadly-based, comprehensive liberal arts education.
+The program offers a chance to enjoy academic challenges emphasizing an analytical, synoptic, and creative approach to the various disciplines that comprise the liberal arts.
+Students in the Honors Program reflect on the use of imagination for problem-solving, the relevance of ideas to society, and ways to engage in the world.

 - Interaction with peers and professors in lively educational environments

 - Direct engagement with professionals in various fields through community partnerships and outreach

 - Service opportunities on campus, in the community and internationally